maxjanowski/maxjanowski.github.io/_pages/download.md

 ---
 layout: default
-title: Music Catalog
+title: Download Editions
-permalink: /catalog
+permalink: /download
 ---

+# How To Download Our New Editions

-For each of the Max Janowski compositions in our library, we have created performance packages that contain tools for your performers:
+For each of the Max Janowski compositions in our catalog, we have created performance packages that contain tools for your performers:

 * Sheet music in one or more keys.